mohsenkarkheiran/QOSF-Task2/README.md

-# QOSF-Task2
+# Quantum Adder With Noise

-Task 2 for QOSF Screening
+(This was initially done for QOSF mentorship screening.
+The solution/codes in the python notebook is chosen as the best solution by QOSF team.)

 Task 2 Noise, Noise, and More Noise